 We can think of the term “blockchain” sometimes being used in place of DLT as roughly the equivalent of saying Band-Aid to describe all adhesive bandages or Q-tips to describe cotton swabs.
 In all these cases, a specific term is used to refer to an entire class.
 For blockchain, the increased public recognition leads to more widespread usage, even in cases where the underlying technology being used is quite different from an actual blockchain.

 Data on a blockchain ledger (otherwise known as a blockchain distributed ledger) has a distinct architecture.
 A blockchain is structured via blocks, which are ordered in a linear sequence according to when the validators on the network verify transactions.
 Validators are able to come to an agreement through consensus protocols to make important decisions, like whether to postpone legitimate transactions or cancel fraudulent transactions.
 As you'll learn in almost any guide about blockchain basics, validation for blockchains is sequential.
-For example, Block 1 must be created before Block B, Block B before Block C, and so on.
+For example, Block 1 must be created before Block 2, Block 2 before Block 3, and so on.
 This often creates a challenge since full nodes (distributed computers on the network) have traditionally needed to download the entire blockchain history.
 However, many projects are working on blockchain scalability solutions.

 The question of who validates transactions on a blockchain depends on the type of consensus mechanism being used.
 For example, Proof of Work consensus protocols rely upon miners who use specialized hardware mining equipment.
 Proof of Stake consensus protocols rely upon stakers who hold coins in their wallets.